When it comes to showing yourself love, what comes to mind?

 Make a list of the things that make you happy.
 You can start as early as you can and just keep a running tally throughout the day if you want.
 Be sure to leave out the “but”s or the “even thoughs” – just feel into the happiness If you happen to have a day where things aren’t feeling so great – you can pull out your list and smile because there’s so much that does make you happy.
 You can also add the things that bring you joy, the things you’re thankful for, and the things you want to soak up and have more of.

 The spaces around us are a reflection of what’s IN us.
-I find that when I allow things to pile up literally- it can affect how I feel.
+I find that when I allow things to pile up literally – it can affect how I feel.
 When we take some time to straighten up our physical spaces, it allows room for the good stuff.
 It’s the basis of Feng shui and minimalism.
-Most of us have too much crap (or too many people!)
-To be a one cup per person household.
+Most of us have too much stuff (or too many people!) to be a one cup per person household.
 But we do have at least one space that we could situate.
 Maybe your hall closet or under your bathroom sink is making you sigh every time you open the door.
-Maybe you need to sort thru your undies and toss the 15 year old grannies Pick a space and make room for something good and beautiful.
+Maybe you need to sort thru your undies and toss the 15 year old grannies.
+Pick a space, declutter, and make room for something good and beautiful.

 Find 2 or 3 minutes (or more if you’d like).
 Start at your toes, and REALLY feel them – focus all of your energy into your toes.
 Ask them if they are well, and if there’s anything they need.
 Then proceed to your calves, knees, thighs, etc.